Skip to main content

 Other Routes

-You could get a postgraduate surveying qualification through a graduate trainee scheme with a company, or through distance learning with the University College of Estate Management.
+You could get a postgraduate surveying qualification through a graduate trainee scheme with a company, or through distance learning with the University of the Built Environment.

 More Information